-- Increasing its leadership in fast and ultra-fast charging by investing in its owned public charging points network.
-This segment is anticipated to become the largest segment of Allego's services. - Developing its services business to complement its public charging points network.
+- Increasing its leadership in fast and ultra-fast charging by investing in its owned public charging points network, which is the largest segment of Allego's services. - Developing its services business to complement its public charging points network.
 The objective is twofold, triggering more traffic on the Allego network and securing long-term relationships with B2B customers. - Offering new functionalities to EV drivers that use the Allego network or its services with enhanced features of Allego's software platform.